haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 Notes:

 * Transfers fail if the sender has insufficient balance
+* The `amount` indicates the total amount including the payment network fees (i.e., `fee`) and the `escrowFee`.
+  The amount burned and bridged to the destination chain is `amount - fee - escrowFee`.
 * Burning decreases the token's total supply
 * The bridging fee is escrowed in a special account owned by the Permissioned Relayer.
 * The `dstChainId` is specific to the cross-chain communication protocol and is public information